infinispan/infinispan/server/runtime/src/main/server/README.md

 <HOME>\bin\server.bat -j udp    (Windows)
 ```
 The above commands will use the `udp` stack which uses UDP to communicate between the nodes.

 Security
 --------
 The default server configuration requires client authentication.
-Create a user with the `user-tool` as follows:
+Create a user with the `cli` as follows:

 ```
-<HOME>/bin/user-tool.sh -b -u username -p password     (Unix / Linux)
+<HOME>/bin/cli.sh user create username -p "qwer1234!"
+(Unix / Linux)

-<HOME>\bin\user-tool.bat -b -u username -p password    (Windows)
+<HOME>\bin\cli.bat user create username -p "qwer1234!"
+(Windows)
 ```

 Stopping the Server